-- 3% p.a. for each year (and complete months as a fraction of a year) the date of leaving service precedes age 65, or - 3% p.a. for each year (and complete months as a fraction of a year) the date of leaving service precedes age 60 for females who joined the Plan prior to 1 September 1986 and retire before age 60.
+3% p.a. for each year (and complete months as a fraction of a year) the date of leaving service precedes age 65

-In addition to your Lifetime Pension, you will also receive the sum of any Additional Accumulation account less the Offset Account (if any), payable as a lump sum.
+In addition to your DXC Technology Superannuation Plan Lifetime Pension, you will also receive the sum of any Additional Accumulation account less the Offset Account (if any), payable as a lump sum.

-The Lifetime Pension calculation described above is subject to the Minimum Requisite Pension Benefit, which is calculated as the defined benefit lump sum Minimum Requisite Benefit divided by the Commutation Factor.
+The DXC Technology Superannuation Plan Lifetime Pension calculation described above is subject to the Minimum Requisite Pension Benefit, which is calculated as the defined benefit lump sum Minimum Requisite Benefit divided by the Commutation Factor.